dhis2/training-docs/content/android/tg_aswa_part2.md

 ## Part 2: TEI Analytics configuration

-create a custom TEI analytic table to show the evaluation of the particular data element.
+Create a custom TEI analytic table to show the evaluation of the particular data element.
 This exercise requires using the Android Settings Web App, please remember to take turns to modify it.

 1. Open the Android Settings Web App.